SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/arguments/arguments.md

 #### logical arguments → thematic roles

-Typically, ⟮L1/L2/L3 (if extant)⟯ is ⟮＿the agent＿/＿patient＿/＿theme＿⟯.
+Typically, ⟮＿the logical argument thematic role＿⟯ of ⟮L(1)/L(2)/L(3) (if extant)⟯ is ⟮＿the agent＿/＿patient＿/＿theme＿⟯.
-In cases of ⟮＿intransitive verblikes＿⟯, ⟮L1⟯ may also frequently be ⟮＿the experiencer＿⟯.
+In cases of ⟮＿intransitive verblikes＿⟯, ⟮L(1)⟯ may also frequently be ⟮＿the experiencer＿⟯.

 ### argument slots ↔ logical arguments

 #### default

-By default ⟮＿Ln＿⟯ occupies the slot ⟮＿An＿⟯.
+By default A(n,v) contains L(n,v).
-Thus by default the argument case of An of a given valency corresponds with the thematic role of Ln occupying An.
+Thus by default: argument case of A(n,v) ≙ thematic role of L(n,v) under passivelike grammatical voices: argument case of A(n,v) possibly ≙̸ thematic role of L(n,v)

 #### voice

-»⟮Grammatical voice⟯« is ⟮＿a sm grammic fcategory＿⟯ which ⟮changes the ＿valency＿ of a verblike⟯ and may thus place Ln somewhere else but An.
+»⟮Grammatical voice⟯« is ⟮＿a sm grammic fcategory＿⟯ which ⟮changes the ＿valency＿ of a verblike⟯ and may thus place L(n) somewhere else but A(n).
-Ergo, under passivelike grammatical voices the argument case of An of a given valency may no longer correspond with the thematic role of Ln occupying An
 ⟮＿Grammatical voice＿⟯ is generally realized on ⟮verblikes/VPs⟯.
 ⟮Grammatical voice⟯ =short=> ⟮voice⟯